Gyanendra1862/Delta-demo/README.md

 # Delta-demo
-this is git and github demo class
+this is demo for Git & amp:Github class